d-ghale/GroupProject_Cookzilla/README.md

 **Extensions**:

-1. Log users’ actions and display recipes and/or reviews that they viewed recently
+1. Log users’ actions and display recipes and/or reviews that they viewed recently: Bharath

-2. Post a review
+2. Post a review: Bharath

-3. Post an event for a group that user belongs to
+3. Post an event for a group that user belongs to: Doma

-4. RSVP to an event that the user belongs to
+4. RSVP to an event that the user belongs to: Doma

-5. More complex searches
+5. More complex searches: Junaid

-6. Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes)
+6. Search for users with similar taste as the given user (e.g. who have given similar ratings to some kinds of recipes): Junaid

 **Extensions Options**: